AmirF00/JWT/README.md

    ```
 4. Create a new token with admin privileges using the cracked secret

+### Lab 3: KID Directory Traversal Attack
+1. Login as regular user
+2. Get the JWT token
+3. Create a new token with modified header pointing to public CSS file
+4. Sign the token using the CSS file contents
+5. Use the modified token to access admin data

 ## Warning
 ⚠️ This is a deliberately vulnerable application for educational purposes only.
 Do not use this code in production.